dsl-platform/DSL-OCD/test/README.md

 to something like this:

     model=/home/username/code/ocd/DSL-OCD/model
-    test-projects=/home/username/code/ocd/DSL-OCD-Example/projects
+    test-projects=/home/username/code/ocd/DSL-OCD-Target

 After running the test generator in:

 	/src/main/scala/com/dslplatform/ocd/EntryPoint.scala

-You will have the tests in the ${test-projects} directory.
+The tests will be generated per category in

+    ${test-projects}

+and the tooling required will be in:

+    ${test-projects}/tools

+After generating the tests enter a directory, e.g.:

+    cd aggregates

-After generating the tests enter e.g. the directory aggregates, you should have the directory structure something like:
+you should have the directory structure something like:

-    compile_all.sh
-    deploy_all.sh
     primary-single-Binary/
     primary-single-Boolean/
 	...